 1. Determine a Realistic Budget

 Ask yourself, “What am I comfortable investing in this home?”
-Do you have any incentive?
+Do you have any incentives?
 Once you have your initial number, build in a buffer for upgrades and must-haves.
 Make sure you have this conversation with your spouse or partner and, equally as important, your lender.
 Knowing what you are approved for will help you estimate monthly payments.
 Buyers are often pleasantly surprised at how little their design decisions affect the overall monthly mortgage payment.

 2. Decide Who Attends the Design Appointment

 There are so many items to choose and everyone will have at least one opinion!
 Unfortunately, a lot of buyers make the mistake of bringing too many people in with them – parents, realtors, friends – which also brings too many points of view and suggestions.
 This leaves the homeowners questioning their choices and feeling like their choices are too harshly judged.
-Keep it simple and only bring the decision makers.
-You’re welcome to take lots of pictures and share with others later.
+Keep it simple and only bring the decision-makers.
+You’re welcome to take lots of pictures and share them with others later.